forbesmyester/SyncIt/README.md

 </table>
 </div>

-SyncIt also store the Version and Modifier of data in the Store.
+SyncIt will also store the Version and Modifier of data in the Store.
 Data in the Store is what is already on the Server and is therefore guaranteed not to be rolled back.
-The records within the Store are called [Jrec](#jrec).
+The records within the Store are called [Storerecord](#storerecord).

 ### The Queue

 The Queue stores local modifications to the data within the Store.
-When data is being read from SyncIt it will first read the Jrec from the Store and then read through every Queueitem for that same Dataset and Datakey to give you the result.
+When data is being read from SyncIt it will first read the Storerecord from the Store and then read through every Queueitem for that same Dataset and Datakey to give you the result.
 The table below illustrates an example reading process for Car/Subaru.

 ![Reading data from SyncIt](bin/README/img/read-request.png)